yangymargaret/REUNION/README.md

 - --filename_prefix: the prefix as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = $data_file_type

-- --filename_annotation: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = '1'
+- --filename_annot: the annotation as part of the name of the file that contains predicted peak-TF assocations by Unify (or other methods) or ReDiscover, default = '1'

+  If filename_annot='', filename_annot will not be used in the corresponding filename.

 - --input_link: the directory where the file containing the peak-TF associations predicted by Unify or the specified external method for a given TF is saved